 That is down to your own tastes and needs.
 Some people like the bed to dominate the space, while others want extra floor space and room for bedroom furniture, such as chairs and sofas, which will add to the feeling of comfort in a traditional bedroom.
 Your only concern should be, can you open any drawers and wardrobe doors comfortably, and also move through the room without having to dodge furniture?

 What you want in your bedroom dictates the type of bedroom storage you need, whether it's fitted units or freestanding units.
 Think beyond clothing storage, too.
 Do you have a book collection that you want on display, or a dressing table with a mirror that you need to make space for?
+Perhaps you need storage for jewellery, or makeup storage.

 As with other furniture, think how your bedroom storage will harmonise with the look of your bedroom, especially any period details you may have.